 You must also respect universal opt-out mechanisms, such as Global Privacy Control (GPC) signals, through which consumers can set their consent preferences once and communicate them automatically across various websites and online services.

-This Act, which supplements the CCPA, also requires browser developers to make clear to consumers how the opt-out preference signal works and the intended effect of the opt-out preference signal.
+The Act also requires browser developers to clearly disclose to consumers how the opt-out preference signal works and its intended effect.

 Consumer requests for right to know, correct, and delete